Sources of Irreproducibility in Machine Learning: A Review: Introduction

-Proper methodology requires a good understanding of what can cause irreproducible results.
-An experiment conducted by Pham et al. \shortcite{pham_2020} where 16 identical training runs of a deep learning model resulted in test accuracy varying from 8.9\% to 99\%.
-According to a survey also done by Pham et al. \shortcite{pham_2020}, 83.8\% out of 901 participants were unsure or unaware about variance caused by how an experiment is implemented while most, although not all, participants knew about the algorithmic-level influences on variation in performance.
-This poor understanding of what can cause conclusion to be false in machine learning method development trickles down to the application areas that are downstream and use the methods developed by machine learning researchers, such as medicine \cite{roberts_2021}.
+In recent years, many machine learning studies have shown to be very challenging to reproduce.
+The areas of machine learning that have reported issues are very diverse and include forecasting \cite{makridakis_2018}, natural language processing \cite{belz_2021a}, generative adversarial networks \cite{lucic_2018}, deep reinforcement learning \cite{henderson_2018}, recommender systems \cite{dacrema_2019}, and image recognition \cite{bouthillier_2019}.
+The authors above point to many methodological issues that are commonly found in machine learning research.
+Since applications of machine learning reach into many other fields \cite{gibney_2022}, methodological shortcomings can have far reaching effects particularly in domains with high-stakes decisions such as medicine \cite{roberts_2021,varoquaux_2022}, social sciences \cite{kapoor_2022}, psychology \cite{hullman_2022} and many more \cite{raji_2022}.

-In the application areas, the stakes can be high and lead to unfortunate situations if relying on unsound evidence.
-While false findings and irreproducible results are expected products of the scientific method, the method is self-correcting if done correctly.
-However, methodological care has to be taken to reach sound conclusions when interpreting machine learning results.
-All too often, the conclusions reached are applied to a scope beyond what the original experiment was poised to suggest.
-While there are challenges regarding reproducibility that appear to be unique to the field of machine learning compared to other disciplines \cite{pineau_2021}, we do not focus on these alone in this paper.
-We review the literature to identify a larger scope of sources of irreproducibility and not only those that lead to a variation in results.
-In addition, we provide a taxonomy and a discussion on these sources of irreproducibility.
+Proper methodology requires a good understanding of which experiment design choices can lead to false findings.
+An experiment conducted by Pham et al. \shortcite{pham_2020} illustrated 16 identical training runs of a deep learning model that resulted in test accuracy varying from 9\% to 99\%.
+The authors also presented a survey of 900 participants where 84\% were unsure or unaware about variance caused by how an experiment is implemented.
+Gundersen and Kjensmo \shortcite{gundersen_2018} found that experiments in AI presented at top conferences had incomplete documentation.
+The recognition of a reproducibility crisis in AI \cite{hutson_2018} has led to community-wide efforts to mitigate the crisis.
+The machine learning community is not alone in experiencing a reproducibility crisis \cite{button_2013,open_2015,baker_2016}.